August 24, 2023

 February 8, 2023

-It would be convenient if there was a single perfect riding position, or even a perfect position for one rider, or even a perfect position for one discipline for one rider, unfortunately this just isn’t the case.
+It would be convenient if there was a single perfect cycling position, or even a perfect position for one rider, or even a perfect position for one discipline for one rider, unfortunately this just isn’t the case.
 Bike fitting is a balancing act which considers all the elements of riding a bike to try and find the position that works best for a rider, at a point in time, based on their needs and goals.
 The part of bike fitting that tends to get the most attention is the biomechanic element; tuning a position to help a rider’s body move well and injury free.
 However, bike fit can actually be much bigger than this and tackle a rider’s whole relationship with the bike.
-Five elements of bike fit To help explore this in more detail we’ve broken it down into […]
+The 5 elements of bike fit To help explore this in more detail we’ve broken it […]

 January 19, 2023